kashansunday/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote emphasizes that optimizing code before it's necessary or without profiling can lead to unnecessary complexity, harder maintenance, and potentially worse performance in the long run.
 Instead, focus on writing clear, maintainable code first, then optimize only when there's data to support that decision.
 It's a reminder to strike a balance between efficiency and readability, ensuring that we solve problems effectively without over-engineering solutions from the outset.

+# 2024-01-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it's written.
+Invest time in making your code simple, avoiding unnecessary complexity, and using abstractions wisely.
+Continuously refactor, aiming for clarity and efficiency.
+Also, embrace testing as a means to safeguard your code's integrity and longevity."